How to Spend 48 Hours in Belfast – Full Itinerary + Tips

 While you’re making up your mind, keep an eye open for the colourful and humoristic murals painted all around the neighbourhood.

-48 Hours In Belfast – Day 2
+48 Hours in Belfast – Day 2 of Your Belfast Itinerary

-It’s going to be a busy morning so head out early after a quick breakfast at your hotel.
+It’s going to be a busy morning, so head out early after a quick breakfast at your hotel.

 MORNING – The Titanic Quarter

-A visit to Belfast wouldn’t be complete without stopping by what is now a world-renowned attraction: the Titanic Museum.
+2 days in Belfast wouldn’t be complete without stopping by what is now a world-renowned attraction: the Titanic Museum.

-How To Get To The Titanic Museum
+How to Get to the Titanic Museum

-Built on the site of historic shipyards, the museum is only a 20 minute walk from Belfast city centre with interesting landmarks to see on the way.
+Built on the site of historic shipyards, the museum is only a 20-minute walk from Belfast city centre, with interesting landmarks to see on the way.
 The easiest way to get to the Titanic Museum is to use the Lagan Weir footbridge spanning the Lagan River from Donegall Quay.

-As you head towards the bridge, the first monument to look for is the Albert Memorial Clock towering high over Queen’s Square.
-The clock tower was built in Gothic style in the 1860s as a memorial to Queen Victoria’s husband who had recently died aged 42.
+As you head towards the bridge, the first monument to look for is the Albert Memorial Clock, towering high over Queen’s Square.
+The clock tower was built in Gothic style in the 1860s as a memorial to Queen Victoria’s husband, who had recently died aged 42.

 Another beautiful building not to be missed nearby is the 19th century Custom House.
 Charles Lanyon (Him!
 Again!) designed it.
-On the steps to the main entrance you’ll find a statue called The Speaker, a reminder that this corner of the square was a popular spot for public speaking.
+On the steps to the main entrance, you’ll find a statue called The Speaker, a reminder that this corner of the square was a popular spot for public speaking.

 Beside the footbridge you’ll certainly notice the Big Fish, a Modern Art sculpture found on Donegall Quay.
 If you get close enough, you’ll see that the mighty blue fish is covered in ceramic, decorated with texts and images recounting the history of Belfast.